-The URLA was redesigned to help lenders capture relevant loan application information and to support the industry’s move to a digitized loan origination process.
-New financial history questions are now included to help avoid surprises to the lender that can affect the underwriting decision, later in the process.
+The URLA was redesigned to help lenders capture relevant loan application information and to support the industry’s move to a digitised loan origination process.
+New financial history questions are now included to help avoid surprises to the lender that can affect the underwriting decision later in the process.
 As the mortgage process can be complex, the redesign was also aimed at improving the efficiency of the borrower experience.

 Who participated in the redesign?

 Lenders and technology solution providers participated in the redesign process with Fannie Mae and Freddie Mac, by sharing the current loan origination process, data flow, and how the URLA is typically used.
-Government housing agencies (FHA, VA, and USDA-RD) also provided input regarding their data needs, as well as others including the Consumer Financial Protection Bureau, mortgage insurance companies, and consumer groups; these organizations also provided feedback on several proposed versions of the redesigned URLA.
+Government housing agencies (FHA, VA, and USDA-RD) also provided input regarding their data needs, as well as others including the Consumer Financial Protection Bureau, mortgage insurance companies, and consumer groups; these organisations also provided feedback on several proposed versions of the redesigned URLA.

 Drafts of the redesigned URLA underwent eight rounds of usability testing with borrowers, mortgage loan processors, underwriters, and loan officers.
 The project team also provided previews of the redesigned URLA at various industry meetings and conferences.